 Caring Ministries is an extension of the ministry to parishioners and others who are experiencing acute or chronic personal or family crises.
-Headed by a team of church volunteers, and assisted by church staff member Anne Kapper, First Church Caring Ministries seeks to respond collaboratively to congregational need by empowering a wide array of lay members for the tasks of ministry.
+Headed by a team of church volunteers, and assisted by church staff member Anne Kapper, First Methodist Caring Ministries seeks to respond collaboratively to congregational need by empowering a wide array of lay members for the tasks of ministry.
 We have many wonderful volunteers involved in many ministries, and good opportunities exist for new volunteers to become involved as well.

 Anne Kapper is parish visitor for the congregation.
 In this capacity she visits older members in their homes, nursing homes, and in the hospital, thus keeping them in touch with the church.
 Phone calls are made and notes are sent to people who are ill or unable to attend church.
 This ministry of visiting is an important link to our members.
 When people are visited, their lives are touched; and in this way they realize the church is there and praying for them.